Goals: Evolving a cart robot

 getFitness will return the min fitness across all simulations (so, for example, if we evaluate a robot in multiple environments it is only as good as its worst case).

 Before trying to evolve with a given fitness function, make sure it works by just running the simulator.
 As evolution progresses you will see the performance of your population on the graph, if you are using other versions you can use BestAvgStd.txt file from the results directory.
 You can run plot_results.py to create a fitness graph (requires having Python with Pylab on your computer too.

 RoboGen provides two different evolutionary algorithms namely Genetic Algorithm and HyperNEAT. that can be used to evolve robots.
 Further, RoboGen provides versatile parameter sets that can be altered to improve the efficiency of evolution.
 Here are some of the parameters to name few: mu, lambda, replacement, tournamentSize, pBrainMutate, brainSigma, pBrainCrossover.

 One of the main challenges in the robotic world is to transfer the simulated robot in reality.
 RoboGen developers have carefully considered many such constraints to make the simulation environment as close as that of reality.
 However, we also provide some crucial parameters to robot designers such that they can ensure the realistic robot evolution.
 Some of those parameters are capAcceleration, maxLinearAcceleration, maxAngularAcceleration, maxDirectionShiftsPerSecond, disallowObstacleCollisions, etc..

 For details on the contents of these files, see Simulator settings

 When you have found a good controller that you wish to test on a real robot, click the “Generate log files” option in the new simulation window and give it a directory to write to.
-Then download the NeuralNetwork.h file from this directory and send it to one of the assistants.
-(If you are doing these exercises outside of a class, please refer to Building Your Robot).
+Then open the NeuralNetwork.h file from this directory.
+Now you can continue building your robot as described here and use the neural network file when required.